caukub/mcgui-de/src/other/desktop.md

 It is also important to note that the file icon does not indicate the file extension.
 Just because a file has a WinRAR icon does not mean that it is a *.rar* file.
 Even a *zip* file can (and probably will) have a WinRAR icon when WinRAR is installed.
 It just means that WinRAR is an application intended to open that type of file.

 ## Spaces in directory names in command line {#spaces-in-path}
-If a file path contains a space (e.g. on Windows the 'Program Files' directory), it needs to be enclosed in quotes.
+If a file path contains a space (e.g. on Windows due to the 'Program Files' directory), it needs to be enclosed in quotes.

 A proper command might look like this, for example: